Bradley Setzler

 Labor and Product Market Power, Endogenous Quality, and the Consolidation of the US Hospital Industry

 Newly available to present in 2025.
-Presentations: ASSA, Brandeis, Cornell, Leuven, Michigan, MIT, NBER Labor Studies, NBER Megafirms, Ohio State, Princeton, Stanford, UEA.
-NBER Working Paper now available.
+Presentations: ASSA, Brandeis, Cornell, Leuven, Michigan, MIT, NBER Health Economics, NBER Industrial Organization, NBER Labor Studies, NBER Megafirms, Ohio State, Princeton, Stanford, UEA.

 Conduct in US Labor Markets

 Newly available to present in 2026.
-Scheduled: ASSA.
-Submitted for disclosure review.
+Scheduled: ASSA, Tilburg.
+Approved for Disclosure by US Census Bureau.

 In Progress